 The Open Bioinformatics Foundation (OBF), an all-volunteer organization that is responsible for BOSC, is led by an elected Board that currently includes 9 members (https://www.open-bio.org/board/), with Peter Cock as President, Nomi Harris as Vice-President, and Heather Wiencko as Treasurer.

 BOSC (https://www.open-bio.org/events/bosc-2025/) continues to be chaired by Nomi Harris, who has chaired or co-chaired the meeting since 2010.
-For 2025, our organizing committee includes 8 people.
-Newly added is Tazro Ohta of Chiba University.
+For 2026, the BOSC organizing committee includes 9 people.
+Newly added is Van Truong (University of Pennsylvania).

 Activities Over the Last Year